andreasphil/unbuild/README.md

 ## Development

 - **Editor:** I recommend [Visual Studio Code](https://code.visualstudio.com), because it has features such as linting and formatting included out of the box.
-The [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) extension additionally provides highlighting for templates.
+If you use the `html` helper from [lib.js](./scripts/lib.js), VS Code provides highlighting for templates.
 I also prefer the [prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension to the default formatter.

 - **Dependencies:** The most convenient way to use external dependencies is to link them in the import map in `index.html` from a CDN such as [esm.sh](https://esm.sh).
 This gives you access to virtually any NPM module as well as code hosted on GitHub.

 - **Aliases:** You can simplify local imports by mapping certain paths to aliases in the import map.
-Unbuild comes pre-configured with `./scripts/` aliased to `$/`.
+Unbuild comes pre-configured with `./scripts/` aliased to `@/`.

 - **Type checking:** `// @ts-check` or a [`jsconfig.json`](./jsconfig.json) in combination with JSDoc comments can do basic type checking.
 To learn more: [TypeScript, Minus TypeScript on CSS-Tricks](https://css-tricks.com/typescript-minus-typescript/).